THREE BIG CHANGES TO MISSISSIPPI'S DUI LAWS

 Ignition Interlock Device Mississippi

-Ignition Interlock comes to Mississippi.
 Long a staple of DUI laws in other states, the ignition interlock device will now be a major part of DUI cases in Mississippi.
 An ignition interlock device is a breath test machine that is wired to a car’s starter system, making it impossible to start a vehicle’s engine if alcohol is detected on the driver’s breath.
-People convicted of DUIs in Mississippi after October 1, 2014 will be forced to have these devices installed on their cars for a period of 90 days.
+People convicted of DUIs in Mississippi after October 1, 2014, will be forced to have these devices installed on their cars for a period of 90 days.

 Non-Adjudicated DUI Mississippi